28 Best Things to do in Salt Spring Island, BC

 Sunrise Farm, Salt Spring Island

-A hidden gem located in the north of Salt Spring Island is Sunset Farm's studio shop.
-Walk inside and you will find unique pottery, vintage items and sheepskins made right on their farm.
+Visit Sunset Farm's studio shop tucked away in the north end of Salt Spring Island.
+Inside you'll find unique pottery, vintage items and sheepskins made right on their farm.
 They also have farm-raised chicken and lamb available.

-Get some of that ocean breeze and walk the 400 foot dock at Fernwood, a cute little community located on the northeast of the island.
+Get some of that ocean breeze and walk the 400 ft dock at Fernwood, a cute little community located on the northeast of the island.
 There is also a small beach there you can walk along during low tide.
-Across the street, pop into Fernwood Road Cafe for a coffee or small bite.
+Across the street, pop into The Hen & Hound Brasserie for a hot drink and farm tapas.

 Tossed & Found Upcycled Art Exhibition at Salt Spring Gallery